maxmax1992/contrastive_learning_on_text/README.md

 ## Installation
 Required: `python >= 3.12.9`, `uv`
+run following:
 > `uv sync`

 ## Experiments
-Overall
+Overall approach:
+Train the contrastive models on the built-in train split, evaluate with baseline (just embedding without Contrastive pre-training)

 ## Training
-Train the model with
+Train the model with:
 > `uv run src/train.py`
 This saves the checkpoints under the root such as `./contrastive_model_expoch_x.pt`